tivac/modular-css/docs/features.md

     list-style: none;
 }
 ```

 Adding `:global()` to every comma seperated rule would be tedious when using something like [Eric Meyer's CSS Reset](http://meyerweb.com/eric/tools/css/reset/).
 Therefore it is recommended that you seperate the reset in to its own file, and make use of the [postcss-import](https://github.com/postcss/postcss-import) module with the [after](https://github.com/tivac/modular-css/blob/master/docs/api.md#after) or [done](https://github.com/tivac/modular-css/blob/master/docs/api.md#done) hooks to include the file when modular-css has finished processing.
-You would then just need to include `@import "reset.css";` somewhere in one of your CSS files.
+You would then need to include `@import "reset.css";` somewhere in one of your CSS files.

 ## Composition